-Agenda tab - Add and edit Live Webcast session
+Agenda tab - Add and edit Live webcast session

 This article describes how to add and edit a Live webcast session.